 The forum was the center of ancient Roman society – anyone and any place of note could be found here.
 You can see Julius Caesar’s burial site, the ruins of the temple of the Vestal Virgins – where they once tended to the Eternal Flame of Rome – and the location of the Imperial Senate, just to name a few.

 After exploring the forum, you should head to the legendary birthplace of Rome itself; Palatine Hill.
 The most famous of Rome’s seven hills are part of the same area as the forum, so you won’t have to leave the site to visit.

 Other than being the site of Romulus’s founding Rome, Palatine Hill is known for being the most prestigious neighborhood of ancient Rome.
-Expect to see the ruins of grandiose palaces all over this area; the Houses of Augustus and Livia, with their beautifully preserved frescoes, is perhaps the highlight!
+Expect to see the ruins of grandiose palaces all over this area; the Houses of Augustus and Livia, with their beautifully preserved frescoes, are perhaps the highlight.